glhrmv/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
-I'll have an install script here, eventually.

 ## Usage

-Run `bootstrap.sh` on a brand new macOS installation to set up your environment.
+Run `bootstrap.sh`.

+Only tested on macOS, use on other Unix systems at your own risk.